 Automated and Copy Trading:

-• Copy Trading: The Topstep copy trading rules are specific.
-You are allowed to copy trades between your own Topstep accounts.
+- Copy Trading: The Topstep copy trading rules are specific.
+Trade copiers may be used for execution convenience across your own accounts; however, mirrored trading, hedging behavior, or risk-stacking across accounts is strictly prohibited and subject to behavioral review.
 However, copying other traders is prohibited conduct.
 Note that trade copiers cannot be used on Live Funded Accounts.

 3. Funded account rules: Maintaining sustainable profits